EricDarve/NLA/content/Existence of the Cholesky factorization.md

-We prove that the algorithm completes and that the [[Cholesky factorization|Cholesky]] factorization exists.
+- We prove that the algorithm completes and that the [[Cholesky factorization|Cholesky]] factorization exists.
+- This decomposition is also unique.

-We use a proof by induction.
+To prove existence, we use a proof by induction.
 Let's start with $k=1$.
 We have
 $$
 a_{11} = e_1^T A e_1 > 0
 $$